badsyntax/atom-sassbeautify/README.md

 # sassbeautify package

-Beautify your Sass files
+An Atom package that beautifies your Sass files!

-This package is currently under development, I don't suggest using it just yet!
+This package is currently under development, and has only been tested on OSX.

+You will need to install Sass.

+Please create an issue if it does not work for you.